JDXpert Jobs

 Cleans, disinfects, and inspects equipment.

-ALL DUTIES AND REQUIREMENTS MUST BE PERFORMED CONSISTENT WITH THE UW HEALTH PERFORMANCE STANDARDS.
+As needed, additional responsibilities reasonably within the scope of duties and physical requirements may be assigned.
+ALL DUTIES AND REQUIREMENTS MUST BE PERFORMED CONSISTENT WITH THE UW HEALTH PERFORMANCE STANDARDS AND RESPECT FOR PEOPLE COMMITTMENTS.

 Age Specific Competency (Clinical jobs only)